Plum Summit 12 Review

 Plum's updates that yield the Summit 12 mainly seem to be in the "ease of use" category.
 As compared to earlier Plum bindings, the Summit is definitely easier to use.
 As compared to average bindings from other manufacturers, they are nothing special.
 Transitions are typical.
 Stepping in and out of both downhill and tour mode is comparable to other tech bindings.
 Like any tech binding with brakes, the heel piece is sometimes reluctant to let go of your boot when stepping out of downhill mode.
 The brake is difficult to transition some of the time.
 When stowing the brake away for uphill mode, sometimes a simultaneous stomp and hand-lift is required to get the brake to lock.
 In other situations, one or the other of these strategies does the job.
 We are not yet sure what variables affect this experience.

-At 2.54 pounds for a pair, the Plum Summit 12 is relatively heavy.
-In our review, for instance, it is the heaviest binding that isn't ISO/DIN certified.
+At 576g per foot the Plum Summit 12 is relatively heavy.
+In our review, for instance, it is among the heaviest of those that aren't ISO/DIN certified.
 It is more than a full pound heavier than either of our Editors Choice winners.
 It is a half pound heavier than average.

 The cost of the Plum Summit is in line with other bindings that share the same basic feature set.
 For the cost, elsewhere you might get lighter construction or ISO/DIN certification.
 But you won't get both at any cost.